MohitAswani/ReactJSCourse/3_react_state/README.md

 * ![](2022-06-18-01-19-52.png)

 * We can't directly transfer data from one component to its sibling component as we don't have a direct way of doing that.
-We can only communicate parent to child and child to parent.
+We can only communicate between parent to child and child to parent.

-* So we utilize the closert parent component which has direct or indirect access to both child components.
+* So we utilize the closest parent component which has direct or indirect access to both child components.

 * We are already doing this in the NewExpense component by passing the data received from the ExpenseForm and passing it to the app component.

 * So this means to lift data from a child component and then either using it in the parent component or passing it to another child component.

+## Controlled component :

+* Whenever we use two way binding we are controlling a component.

+* So a value which is used in the component is passed on to the parent component and is received from the parent component.
+So both the currently set value and the function which handles the selected value is not part of that component.

+* So such a component is only responsible for presenting the UI and then attaching a couple of listeners or props but the real logic recides in the parent component.

+## Presentational/Stateless/Dumb vs Stateful/Smart component :

+* It basically means that in react we have some components which handle states and some components which don't handle states.
+The ones which handle states are called stateful or smart components and the ones which don't handle states are called stateless or dumb or presentational components because it doesn't have any internal state and its just there to output some data.

+* In most of the react apps we will have more stateless components than stateful components because we want to break our applications in small independent components and most pieces or most components will only focus on outputting some data.